Skip to content

 Calendar Interface

-Talk Calendar uses a month view calendar with a curtain side panel to display month events.
-To create a new event select a day on the calendar and press the new event button on the header bar.
-To edit an event, select it in month events side panel and then press the edit event button on the header bar.
-Likewise to delete an event select it in the month events side panel and press the delete button on the header bar.
-To locate an event on the calendar press the location button.
+Talk Calendar uses a month view calendar with a bottom panel to display day events when a day is selected.
+To create a new event select a day on the calendar and either select the "new event" menu item or press Ctrl+N. To edit an event, select it in day view panel and then either select the "edit event" menu item or press Ctrl+E. Likewise to delete an event select it in the day view panel and use the "delete event" menu item or press the delete key.

-The hamburger menu can be used to select the preferences dialog and other features such as exporting a personal calendar as an iCalendar file for backup purposes.
+Use the File->Export menu item to export a calendar as an iCalendar file for backup purposes.
 These typically use the file extension ".ical" or ".ics".
 The iCalendar standard is an open standard for exchanging calendar and scheduling information between users and computers.
 An icalendar file is a plain text file and so can be viewed and modified using a standard text editor.

-Pressing F1 invokes the information window which can also be selected from the hamburger menu.
-The information window shows the keyboard shortcuts, how many records are in the calendar database, the Sqlite version being used on the system, the desktop font and scale factor.
+Pressing F1 invokes the information window which can also be selected from the menu using the Help->Information menu item.
+The information window shows the keyboard shortcuts, how many records are in the calendar database, the Sqlite version being used on the system, the desktop font and scale factor and the status of the speech synthesizer.
 The About dialog displays the Talk Calendar version number.

 New Event